 |Reportable value of benefit||=||$8,826.30 X 1 / (1 – 0.49)|

 The grossed up amount of $17,307 would appear on the employee's payment summary.

 Pooled or shared cars

-A pooled car is a car that is provided to two or more employees for private use.
-For example, if you have nominated another employee as a person who may drive your car and if that person has driven your car for private purposes on one or more occasions during the FBT year, then the car will be a pooled car.
+A pooled car is a car that is genuinely provided to two or more employees for private use.
+For example, if you have nominated another employee as a person who may drive your car and if that person has driven your car for private purposes on one or more occasions during the FBT year, the car will be a pooled car.
 Where pooled cars are subject to FBT, the benefit will not count towards the employees’ RFBA, as pooled cars are excluded from being reported on an employee’s payment summary.